gbohner/coexist/README.md

 We thank Public Health England for providing access to CHESS data to the Warwick Research Group.

 We thank Amazon Web Services for providing the computational resources for the project via their [AWS Cloud Credits for Research program](https://aws.amazon.com/research-credits/) at short notice.

+ We thank Amaia Uriz and Sashika Coxhead for comments and support.